Great Ocean RoadTourism Victoria Facebook

 Photo Credit: Mt.
 Gambier Tourism

-Travel to your vacation accommodation where you will stay for 1 night whilst in Victor Harbour
+Travel to your vacation accommodation where you will stay for 1 night whilst in Victor Harbor.

-Your 3.5 star accommodation us located near the beach in Victor Harbour.
+Your 3.5 star accommodation us located near the beach in Victor Harbor.
 Hotel amenities include laundry facilities, free coffee, wireless internet, and an on-site restaurant.

 Travel to your accommodation in Adelaide, Australia, where you will be staying whilst on vacation for 1 night.

 Your 4 Star boutique style hotel is located in the heart of Adelaide’s central district.
 The hotel is within walking distance to the city’s major cultural attractions, shopping precinct’s and entertainment centres.

 Adelaide is known as the city of food and wine, a place to experience the buzz, culture and convenience of a big city without big city frustrations.
 The city centre, surrounded by parklands, is a charming blend of historic buildings, wide streets, numerous shops, street cafes and restaurants.

 Taxi or ride share transfer as per your own arrangements (pay as you go).

 Other Australian ride share options are: